 2. Wellness Complete Health Lamb & Barley

 This USA-made lamb-based recipe offers great sodium restriction with no artificial colors, flavors, or preservatives added.

 About: Wellness Complete Health Adult Lamb & Barley is a USA-made, high-quality lamb-based dog food that also offers great sodium restriction.
 At sodium levels of 63mg/100k calories, it’s one of the lower sodium options on the market.

-This formula is also wheat, corn, and soy free.
+This formula is also wheat, corn, and soy free, as this dog food has oatmeal as the primary grain, along with barley and brown rice.
 It also contains no artificial colors, flavors, or preservatives.

 Veterinarians have written in noting that they not only heartily recommend Wellness Complete, but that they give it to their own dogs as well!
 Some owners have even said that they’ve been able to take their dog off certain medications after feeding their dogs Wellness Complete for a few months.

 As with many of these dog food brands, Wellness Complete isn’t the cheapest option on the market.